kohana/core/guide/kohana/mvc.md

 <http://kohanaframework.org/guide/about.mvc>

-Discus the MVC pattern, as it pertains to Kohana.
+Discuss the MVC pattern, as it pertains to Kohana.
 Perhaps have an image, etc.